 Companies of all sizes can be vulnerable.

 Although large companies are big targets, small and medium-sized businesses are also at risk.
 Recently, Netflix was a victim of a phishing email that blanketed 110 million subscribers.
-With the subject line “Your suspension notification,” the email informed victims that their accounts have been suspended due to a billing issue.
-After clicking a malicious link which redirects to a thoroughly believable Netflix landing page, customers input their user information and billing details to rectify the problem.
+With the subject line “Your suspension notification,” the email informed victims that their accounts have been suspended due to a billing issue.1 After clicking a malicious link that redirects to a thoroughly believable Netflix landing page, customers input their user information and billing details to rectify the problem.

-This simple and successful technique was able to capture not only their payment details, but also username and passwords that are often the same credentials used across a number of websites.
+This simple and successful technique was able to capture not only their payment details but also username and passwords that are often the same credentials used across a number of websites.